lokkeshhhhh/BMIWellTips/README.md

 ### 5. BVI (Body Volume Index)
 Explore your Body Volume Index to understand your body's volume distribution.
 This advanced metric provides additional insights into your body composition.

-### 6. BrI (Broca's Index)
+### 6. BFP (Body Fat Percentage)
-Determine your ideal weight with Broca's Index, a simple yet effective tool for assessing whether you are within a healthy weight range for your height.
+Estimate your ideal body fat percentage with BFP, a valuable tool to assess whether you are within a healthy range for your overall fitness.

 ## Advisory Services